 Reading Between the Lines

-When a man who goes by the name of "The Digger" goes on a shooting spree at a train station the FBI have little to go on other than 6 black bullet cases left on the floor, a message sent demanding money to be left at a specific location and an envelope left in a paper vending machine.
-The trouble is that the person who called in with the message ends up dead after being run down leading to FBI agent Margaret Lukas (Natasha Henstridge) clutching at straws.
-Her only hope is Parker Kincaid (Tom Everett Scott) a retired forensic documents expert who quit the FBI to take care of his children especially his son who is traumatised by events in his past.
-To make matters worse Parker's ex wife Joan (Rena Sofer) has sobered up and is not only getting remarried but wants custody of their children.
-Reluctantly Parker ends up agreeing to help Margaret with the case.
+When a man going by the name of "The Digger" goes on a shooting spree at a train station the FBI have little to go on other than 6 black bullet cases left on the floor, a message sent demanding money to be left at a specific location and an envelope left in a paper vending machine.
+The trouble is that the person who called in with the message is killed in a hit and run leaving FBI agent Margaret Lukas (Natasha Henstridge - You Lucky Dog) clutching at straws.
+Her only hope is Parker Kincaid (Tom Everett Scott - Race to Witch Mountain), a former forensic documents expert, who quit the FBI to look after his children, especially his son who was left traumatised by past events.
+To make matters worse Parker's ex wife, Joan (Rena Sofer - Always and Forever), has sobered up and is not only getting remarried but is planning on fighting for custody of their children.
+Despite his problems Parker feels like he should assist Margaret with the case.

-But "The Devil's Teardrop" has something else and that are the scenes where Parker analyses the documents, picking up on the intentional spelling mistakes, the teardrop dots over the letter "i" and the fact that there is no tremor in the writing which would be indicative of someone trying to mask their own writing.
-It is a fascinating look at this type of handwriting analysis and there are other equally fascinating bits and pieces which go to make up the movie along with some twists and back stories.
+But "The Devil's Teardrop" has some thing else and that are the scenes where Parker analyses the documents, picking up on the tiny details such as intentional spelling mistakes, the teardrop dots over the letter "i" and the fact that there is no tremor in the writing which he says would be indicative of someone trying to mask their own writing.
+It is a fascinating glimpse at this type of handwriting analysis and there are other equally fascinating scenes which go to make up the movie, along with some twists and back stories.

-But at the same time "The Devil's Teardrop" is a made for TV movie which whilst doing a good job of drawing you in thanks to the mystery and the casting it does take liberties not only when it comes to logic but also when it comes to procedure which never goes down well with those who watch a movie for the logic of crime solving.
-What also won't go down well either is the personal side as Parker and Margaret become close with a few cutesy moments alongside some cutesy dialogue.
+But at the same time "The Devil's Teardrop" is a made for TV movie which whilst doing a good job of drawing you in, thanks to the mystery and the casting, it does take liberties not only when it comes to logic but also when it comes to procedure, which never goes down well with those who watch a movie for the logic of crime solving.
+What also might cause issues for some is the personal side as Parker and Margaret unsurprisingly become close with a few cutesy moments alongside some equally cutesy dialogue.